 On top of all those additions to make your life easier, there’s an add-on option for the TBC blast chillers that takes it one step further.
 Traulsen offers a label printer that can create adhesive documentation of information like when the product was prepared for cold storage and at what temperature.
 That not only ensures the safety of your food with ease, it also eliminates the effort of deciphering some hurried chef’s scrawl on a handwritten label.

-Since these units would make a great addition to almost any commercial kitchen, it’s a good thing Traulsen is making them in multiple build types.
+Since these units would make a great addition to almost any commercial kitchen, Traulsen is making them in multiple build types so there is one to fit in almost any space.
 There’s the typical upright reach-in, which is akin to a reach-in commercial refrigeration.
 There’s also an undercounter model that’s perfect for operations that are tight on space or just have a small amount of food that needs to be chilled on a regular basis.

-Finally, there’s the big, bad granddad of it all, the TBC1H and 2H models.
+Finally, there’s the high-volume options, the TBC1H and 2H models.
 These are available in either roll-in or roll-thru designs that can accommodate an entire rack of pans at one time.TBC1H models are single-section blast chillers, offering room for up to 26 food pans on one rack at a time.
 TBC2H units have two sections and can accommodate 52 pans on two racks.

-If all these incredible features have you convinced, the good news is KaTom stocks more than three dozen models in the Traulsen TBC blast chillers line.
-For more information or assistance making a purchase, please contact us at firstname.lastname@example.org or by phone at 800.541.8683 from 8 a.m. to 8 p.m.
-Eastern Monday-Friday.
+If all these incredible features have you convinced, the good news is KaTom stocks the Traulsen TBC blast chillers line.
+For more information or assistance making a purchase, please contact us at email@example.com or by phone at 1-800-541-8683.